mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 ## New Router

 [Brian Ford gave a talk about the new router of AngularJS](https://www.youtube.com/watch?v=vecg70fPDFw).
 I'm not saying "the new router of AngularJS 2.0" because it could be used in AngularJS 1.x apps as well, which will make your transition smoother.
 What is that great about the new router?
 It is more feature rich than the old `ngRoute` and with AngularJS 2.0 in mind unlike `uiRouter`.
+Probably it is the only component, which got more complex to use (given the increased amount of features it has) but most likely it won't be part of the core of the framework (similarly to `ngRoute`), given it is hosted in different repo.

 You can use the new router inside your AngularJS 1.x app if you "emulate" the AngularJS 2.0 component directive with the legacy controllers and templates.